Errors and reverts¶

 pack_sel(error_code, context_word).

-Off-chain consumers receive the payload in the transaction receipt's return_data field; they decide what to do with it.
+Off-chain consumers receive the payload in the transaction receipt's return_data field and decide how to interpret it.